-Unsealed pathways are to be an integral component of the rehabilitation works within the environmental protection zones.
-Under the circumstances, their construction and funding will be undertaken in accordance with the provisions of the Environmental Protection Contributions Plan.
+Sealed pathways are to be an integral component of the rehabilitation works within the environmental protection zones.

 A concrete pathway/cycleway is to be constructed connecting the WUEA to the Wollongbar shops and school.
 Options for the route of the cycleway include Wollongbar Drive, Bertram Place, Robindale Drive and Simpson Avenue.

-The actual route, design and construction standard of the pathway/cycleway will be embodied in a Developer Contributions Plan.
+The actual route, design and construction standard of this pathway/cycleway will be embodied in a Developer Contributions Plan.